-Anyway, with more time on my hands and a spike in DIY beauty creativity, I've been revisiting some of the simple nail designs lurking within my camera roll and Instagram archives.
+Anyway, with time on my hands and a spike in DIY beauty creativity, I've been revisiting some of the simple nail designs lurking within my camera roll and Instagram archives.
 Surprisingly, quite a few are totally doable from the comfort of your couch and truly mimic the look of a professional job that would normally cost a week's wine budget.
-Ahead, I've rounded up the top 11 simple nail designs I plan on tackling at home—even post-quarantine because why not?
+Ahead, I've rounded up the top 11 simple nail designs I plan on tackling at home.
 Keep scrolling for all the inspiration, tips, and product picks you'll need to paint along with me this season.

 After taking stock of my collection of simple nail designs living on my phone, I noticed that A) 80% of them involve some type of winged creature and B) the majority of said 80% weren't so simple.
 Most recently, celeb hairstylist Justine Marjan's winged design caught my eye, and thanks to handy mani hacks, like press-ons (Marjan's were made custom for her by manicurist Amy Le!) or stickers, this complicated-looking design couldn't be simpler.